 In the UK, their song “I Ran” only made it to #43, while the song, “Wishing (If I Had A Photograph of You)” made it into the top 10.

 In the US, however, their debut album, “A Flock of Seagulls” made it all the way up to the top 10, and stayed on the Billboard charts for 50 weeks.
 Their next album, “Listen” hit #16, and stayed on the charts for another 23 weeks.

 A Flock of Seagulls had a cult following, and along with it a cult following for their hairstyle of the same name.
 The crazy hairstyle made its way into popular culture, and was the butt of a joke in the Adam Sandler movie, “The Wedding Singer”.

 The Flock of Seagulls haircut also showed up in many mainstream TV shows.
-For example even Chandler from the show “Friends got” into the action during one episode, cementing the 80s hairstyle as a bona fide cult phenomenon.
+For example, even Chandler from the show “Friends” got in on the action during one episode, cementing the 80s hairstyle as a bona fide cult phenomenon.

-From Pulp Fiction to X-Men, the Flock of Seagulls hair trend was an important part of growing up in the 1980s, and remains a hairstyle that is so silly but at the same time so nostalgic that we remember it fondly today.
+From Pulp Fiction to X-Men, the Flock of Seagulls hair trend was an important part of growing up in the 1980s.
+It remains a hairstyle that is so silly, but at the same time so nostalgic, that we remember it fondly today.

 Now whether the Flock of Seagulls hairstyle comes back as a fashion trend today is yet to be seen, but chances are that probably won’t be the case.
-Regardless if there was ever a hairstyle that was tethered to the 1980s, you’d be hard pressed to fine another one that is just as quirky as this one.
+Regardless if there was ever a hairstyle that was tethered to the 1980s, you’d be hard pressed to find another one that is just as quirky as the Flock Of Seagulls Haircut.